Percy Barnevik, co-founder

 “Then while travelling in southern India I saw this terrible abuse of child labour.
 I started to buy them out for about US $150 a child.
 I was in mind to buy out 200,000 children, which becomes quite a lot of money.
 I realized that I had to attack the root cause of the problem: poverty.”

 Barnevik recruited Indian development specialist Dr Kalpana Sankar, a nuclear physicist by training, and together they set about building a programme that would help create jobs in the southern state of Tamil Nadu.
 Hand in Hand was born.

-“Our model, help to self-help, puts people’s destinies into their own hands,” says Barnevik, explaining his early motivation.
+“Our model, help to self-help, puts people’s destinies into their own hands,” said Barnevik, explaining his early motivation.
 “You train them, you coach them, but they decide themselves about the future.”

 That belief, since borne out by millions of grassroots entrepreneurs, continues to underpin our work.
 So too does Barnevik’s firm preference for decentralisation, one of his hallmarks as a Chairman and CEO.

-Without “superfluous levels”, says Barnevik, “we run at a very high speed, at a very low cost – and the speed is accelerating all the time.
-We’re now up to almost 1,000 new or expanded businesses every working day.”
+Without “superfluous levels”, said Barnevik, “we run at a very high speed, at a very low cost – and the speed is accelerating all the time.”

 Barnevik stepped down as Chairman of Hand in Hand International in February 2014 and continued to provide incalculable support as Honorary Chairman until 2021, when he stepped back for good.

-“This work with Kalpana and the team we have at Hand in Hand is my biggest project ever,” he says.
+“This work with Kalpana and the team we have at Hand in Hand is my biggest project ever,” he said.
 “It’s my last, my biggest and my most important project.”